joaromera/ALGO2TP2/README.md

 ## Introduction

 This project was done in the context of the subject _Algorithms and Data Structures 2_.
 Its goal was to exercise writing _abstract data types_ with their _formal specification_, and providing an implementation to them in C++ using our own data structures.

-To keep this project interesting, to me at least, I'm currently working towards these goals:
+This means creating custom containers, their iterators, and manually doing memory management, all in the context of a university subject which offered no proper introduction to C++.

+I've tried to update the project following these goals:

 1. Move to `C++17`.
-2. Follow C++ best practices and core guidelines.
+2. Where possible, try to follow C++ best practices and core guidelines. _It's actually *impossible* given the course constraints_.
 3. Improve the testing done with `Google Test`.
 4. Set a CI pipeline with `Travis` for building and testing.
 Get coverage with `Codecov`.
 5. Use tools from the ecosystem: `cppcheck`, `clang-format`, `clang-tidy`, `valgrind`.

 ---